unexist/blog/_drafts/logging-vs-tracing.md

 #### What is a log?

 A **log** is a timestamped event that happened at a particular time on a system.
 These logs can be pure informational, like when a user sends a request to your service, but can also carry helpful bits of information to figure out what exactly went wrong during troubleshooting.
 There are different categories (or levels) for log messages like  **Info**, **Warn** or **Error**, which can be used to filter the data and/or create monitoring alarms.

 Separating good information from line noise can be quite a task and it is oftentimes difficult to keep logs manageable, especially when aggregated from multiple services at a central place.

 #### Structured logs

-When we talk about logs, we are usually referring to unstructured text and it can become a challenge to query them for something specific.
-An easy solution here is switch the format and use something that is structured.
-The defacto standard is JSON and many logging libraries come with integrated support.
+When we talk about logs, we are usually referring to unstructured text and it can be a challenge to query them for something specific.
+An easy solution here is switch the format to something that is inherently structured and the defacto standard many logging libraries already support is JSON.

 Here is an example of a structured log entry: